Faiz0developer/forkify-app/README.md

 After all type of pizza listed, then you can get recipe of individual pizza by clicking on that individual pizza.
 User will get recipe on right side.

-What language is used -> Javascript: Pure JS is used in this app.
+language used -> Javascript is used to code this app.

                                                       Features